 Sources: Includes the complete print version of the Encyclopedia Britannica Intermediate as well as Merriam-Webster's Collegiate Dictionary.
 It is updated weekly.

-Subjects: Collection of high resolution, full-color fire insurance maps of Massachusetts, New Hampshire, Rhode Island and Connecticut towns and counties (4 states) searchable by location.
+Subjects: Collection of high resolution, full-color fire insurance maps from the 50 states of the United States searchable by location.
 Includes street patterns, lot lines, property uses, and height.
 Atlases and topographic maps are also available.

 Sources: Fire insurance maps from the Sanborn Map Company and other publishers such as Perris and Bromley, real estate atlases, and other historical maps.